 To make sure your brownies stay fresh, place them in an airtight container with the lid on, or cover them plastic wrap to keep them from getting dry.

 Wrap the brownies individually in plastic wrap first (this helps prevent freezer burn; but it also helps so the brownies don’t stick together), then place them in a freezer-friendly bag or container.
 Label with the name and use-by date (freeze for up to 3 months), then place in the freezer.

 To defrost the brownies, take as many as you need out of the freezer bag/container, unwrap and place on a wire rack on the counter.

 Defrost on the counter for a few hours, until thawed completely.
 You can warm them in the microwave for a few seconds for that freshly-baked taste!

 It’s pure preference if you serve brownies warm or cold.
 They go really well with a scoop of vanilla ice cream when they’re served warm!

 - 6 tablespoons butter

-- Preheat the oven to 300°F and line an 8x8 inch baking pan with parchment paper.
+- Prep: Preheat the oven to 300°F and line a (8×8 inch to 9×9 inch) baking pan with parchment paper.

-- Pour the batter into the prepared pan and bake for 35-45 minutes, depending on how fudgey or set you like your brownies.
+- Bake: Pour the batter into the prepared pan and bake for 35-40 minutes, depending on how fudgey or set you like your brownies.